 But after just one month of feeling the gaping hole she left in our lives and our hearts, I was begging E and Z to let me get on the puppy waiting list at Autumn’s breeder.
 I simply couldn’t stand not having a glorious Goldendoodle in our lives.

 I knew she wouldn’t replace Autumn, but I thought a new puppy might help fill the hole in my heart.
-And I was right – Lamborghini definitely has helped.
+And I was right – Lamborghini definitely has helped me heal.

 We placed a deposit for our puppy in the cold months of winter, months before she even existed.
 When the mother and father dog were bred in early spring, we began crossing our fingers and hoping for a healthy puppy.
 When mama Cocoapuffs went into labor two days before my birthday, we rejoiced!
 And a few months later, our little black Lamborghini came home to our family forever.